RoboJackets/ros-training/code/instructions/week7.md

 [src/week7/main.cpp](../igvc_training_exercises/src/week7/main.cpp).
 Debug using
 `rqt_image_viewer`.
 1. Subscribe to `/camera/image` and write a callback function taking in a `sensor_msgs::ImageConstPtr`.
-Also, make a publisher for `/event/race_started` of type `std_msgs::Bool` for if the race has begun
+2. Make a publisher for `/event/race_started` of type `std_msgs::Bool` for if the race has begun
-2. Color threshold the image for green and red (both states of the start light)
+3. Color threshold the image for green and red (both states of the start light)
-3. Remove small noise and connect related components by using morphological transformations
+4. Remove small noise and connect related components by using morphological transformations
-4. Check which state the start light is on by checking if there exist a sufficiently large circular shape in the thresholded images.
+5. Check which state the start light is on by checking if there exist a sufficiently large circular shape in the thresholded images.
-[Hint](#spoiler "check if there exist a contour with an area larger than a specified area threshold and a circularity larger than a specified circularity threshold")
+[Hint](#spoiler "Check if there exist a contour with an area larger than a specified area threshold and a circularity larger than a specified circularity threshold")
-5. Check if the red light is on, then if the red light turns off and the green light turns on within the next 1 second, publish that the race has started.
+6. Check if the red light is on, then if the red light turns off and the green light turns on within the next 1 second, publish that the race has started.

 ## Extensions: